I build expressive systems that give complex work a public voice

 What I do and why

-I'm Jason Yergeau, a developer and writer based in Haarlem.
-For twenty years I have worked in the space between the people who build complicated things and the people who have to understand them.
-I write the software that holds a body of work together, and I find the language that carries it to an audience.
+I'm Jason Yergeau, a developer and writer in Haarlem.
+For twenty years I've worked between the people who build complicated things and the people who have to understand them.
+I write the software that holds a body of work together, and the language that carries it to an audience.

-The same situation turns up wherever I go.
-A team carries far more than it manages to say: research, half-finished experiments, models, archives, a remark made once in a meeting and never written down.
+Every team I've worked with carries more than it manages to say: research, half-finished experiments, archives, a remark made once in a meeting and never written down.
 The substance is already there.
-Expressing it is the part that gets left for later, so the work stays clear to the few who live inside it while only a fraction reaches anyone else.
+Expressing it gets left for later, and only a fraction ever reaches anyone else.

 What I build are expressive systems for that material.
-I begin with what a team already knows and what it is working toward, then design something that gives all of it a steady public voice.
-This homepage runs on such a system.
-The essay at its centre is written by hand.
-Around it a second layer works quietly on its own, surfacing references, drafting annotations, drawing lines between related threads, widening the field of context around the original text.
-The voice at the core stays mine.
-The layer around it deepens the reading without ever talking over it.
+I start from what a team already knows and design something that gives it a steady public voice.
+This site runs on one.
+The essays are written by hand; a second layer works quietly around them, surfacing references and drawing lines between related threads.
+The voice stays mine.
+The system deepens the reading without talking over it.

 If your team's public face is thinner than the work behind it, see what I offer.